BVLC/caffe/index.md

 ### Acknowledgements

 Yangqing would like to thank the NVidia Academic program for providing a K20 GPU.
 The Caffe Matlab wrapper is courtesy of [Dr. Ross Girshick](http://www.cs.berkeley.edu/~rbg/).
+The detection module is courtesy of [Sergey Karayev](http://sergeykarayev.com/).

 ---